What Does a Graduate Certificate in Nursing Get You?

 5. Higher pay potential

 Specialising and excelling in your nursing practice can lead to increased earnings.
-The qualification makes you a strong candidate for promotions and advanced positions, often accompanied by improved salary prospects.
+The qualification can strengthen your case for promotions and advanced positions, often accompanied by improved salary prospects.
 For example, public sector awards often stipulate that postgraduate qualifications are mandatory for roles such as Clinical Nurse Specialist.
 Additionally, qualification allowances in such pay agreements further enhance your annual income.

 6. Pathway to further study